What Happens When You Close a Credit Card Account?

 Here’s a rundown of what happens when you close a credit card, including potential impacts on your credit score.

 Credit utilization is the total amount of debt you’re carrying divided by the amount of credit that’s available to you across all credit card accounts as well as individual accounts.
 Closing a credit card decreases your available credit, so your utilization rate would rise if you are carrying balances on any other cards.

 Let’s take an example where you spend $600 a month across two credit cards:

 - Card A: $400 balance and $800 credit limit = 50% utilization

 - Card B: $200 balance and $1,000 credit limit = 20% utilization

-2. By decreasing your average length of credit history
+2. Your average length of credit history decreases

 What happens to rewards when you close a card?